sjsloreilly/datascalepyspark/README.md

 1. Create a notebook cluster
 1. Go to https://console.aws.amazon.com/elasticmapreduce/
+1. In the upper right hand corner, ensure the N. Virginia region us-east-1 is selected.
 1. On the sidebar select Notebooks and Create Notebook.
 1. Notebook name: data-scale-oreilly-notebook
     1. Cluster: select Create a cluster
         - Cluster name: data-scale-oreilly-notebook-cluster
-    1. Notebook location: select Choose and existing S3 location in us-east-2 and enter s3://{your bucket name}/notebooks
+    1. Notebook location: select Choose and existing S3 location in us-east-1 and enter s3://{your bucket name}/notebooks
 1. Click Create Notebook.
 This will create a new cluster which we can terminate and customize for class.
 1. In the sidebar, select Clusters.
 You should see “data-scale-oreilly-notebook-cluster” in the cluster list.
 You may have to reload the page.
 Click on the cluster name to open the cluster detail view.